sagecodes/conference-central/README.md

 #Conference Central Application
-The conference central application provides scalable cloud enpoints using Google app engine
+The conference central application provides scalable cloud endpoints using Google app engine.
+Users can create and register for conferences, with details such as location, description, etc. An automated email will be sent to creator of conference on creation Users can also create and view sessions.
+Sessions can be added, deleted and fetched from the users profile as a wish-list type function.
+Additional queries provided to search conference sessions by name and duration.
+All session interaction is currently only implemented as a backend/API functionality and can be tested in the Google Developer console.
+If someone is speaking at more than on session they are set as the featured speaker.

+See further project details below:

 ## Endpoints Implemented & Test Instructions